node-dojo/Send-Nodes/README.md

-# GeoNode Share Add-on for Blender
+# SEND NODES Add-on for Blender

 This Blender add-on enables users to export and import geometry node groups as serialized code snippets, enhancing collaboration and efficiency.